Deposit guarantee fund

 Under the ZJSV, the deposit guarantee fund’s investment policy is determined by the Bank of Slovenia, which takes account of the diversification of investments with a low level of risk, and provides for the appropriate availability of the fund’s investments for the needs of the repayment of deposits covered by guarantee.
 The Governing Board of the Bank of Slovenia has set out the general framework of the deposit guarantee fund’s investment policy, and the range, calculation and billing of the fund’s management costs via the Regulation on the investment policy and management cost of the deposit guarantee fund (in Slovene).

-Starting 1 January 2019 the Bank of Slovenia manages the fund's assets in a single fund, together with assets of the bank resolution fund, in accordance with a changed regulation (in Slovene).
+Starting 1 January 2019 the Bank of Slovenia manages the fund's assets in a single fund, together with assets of the bank resolution fund, in accordance with the abovementioned regulation.